 When you near the end of your favorite lipstick, you might notice there's still a bit of lipstick down in the tube.
 That's still perfectly usable, you just have to get creative to make it work.

-Scrape out the last bits of lipstick with a cotton swab or a stick and mix it with Vaseline or lip gloss in a lipstick palette.
+Scrape out the last bits of the lipstick with a cotton swab or a stick and mix it with Vaseline or lip gloss in a lipstick palette.
 Use a lip brush to apply.